-The Alliance has put together these publicity tools so you can make the most of your advocacy efforts while also advancing our shared cause.
+The Alliance has put together these publicity tools to help make the most of your advocacy efforts.
 These tools can be used by those coming to Washington, D.C. for Museums Advocacy Day, as well as those advocating from home during Museums Advocacy Day.

-For those who have a small communications staff—or no communications staff—please find below details for using these tools to your best advantage.
-If you decide to use the publicity tools, please let us know and we can help coordinate with others in your region doing the same.
+Each of the items below can be customized to showcase your museum and the impact of museums in your community.
+If you use the publicity tools, please let us know and we can help coordinate with others in your region doing the same.

-Also don't forget to consider how you can include Museums Advocacy Day on your website, social media, or in your museum's newsletter, blog or other communications.
+Also don't forget to highlight Museums Advocacy Day on your website, social media and in your museum's newsletter, blog or other communications.

 If you have 5 minutes, try this: